(Updated May 24, 2025)

 “He’s a polished professional, a real leader who leads without being ostentatious,” Lane said.

 Dark hit .286 in 100 games for the 1956 Cardinals.
+According to the 2004 Cardinals Yearbook, no one in the majors used a bat as light as Dark’s: 28 ounces.

 In 1957, Dark batted .290.
-One of his best performances occurred July 24 when he tripled twice _ against Sal Maglie and Sandy Koufax _ and scored twice in a 3-0 Cardinals victory over the Dodgers.
+One of his best games occurred July 24 when he tripled twice _ against Sal Maglie and Sandy Koufax _ and scored twice in a 3-0 Cardinals victory over the Dodgers.
 Boxscore

 By 1958, Dark, 36, had lost fielding range.
 The Cardinals had a replacement, shortstop Eddie Kasko, on the roster.
 Dark was traded to the Cubs on May 20, 1958, for pitcher Jim Brosnan.